 When multiple people on your team edit a board at once you'll see their updates appear in real-time.

 With any creative technique or project, it’s important to be open to constructive criticism.
-Now that the first version of your moodboard is done it's time to ask for specific feedback on color, tone, mood, and type.
+Now that the first version of your moodboard is done it's time to ask for specific feedback on color, tone, mood, and products.
 Make sure you stay open to suggestions and improvements and try not to take criticism personally.

 Start a comment thread.

 Drag out a comment from the toolbar on the left and place it on your board.
 Other editors can reply to your comment.

 Type '@' in any text field to mention someone who has access to your board.
 They'll receive a notification and be able to respond to your comment.